On December 20th, 2017, Republican lawmakers and politicians gathered at the White House to celebrate the passage of the Tax Cuts and Jobs Act.

 The future of estate taxes is uncertain to say the least.
-Recently, the District of Columbia announced its plans to match the federal estate exemption this year, while the state of New York plans to do the same by 2019.
-New Jersey announced that they would be repealing their estate taxes this year following in the footsteps of Tennessee two years prior, and Indiana in 2013.
+Recently, the state of Connecticut announced their plans to match the federal estate exemption by 2020, and New Jersey recently repealed their estate taxes in 2018, following the footsteps of Tennessee in 2015, and Indiana in 2013.

 While some states have repealed their estate taxes in recent years, other states may introduce estate or inheritance taxes in the upcoming years.
-In addition, while the federal estate tax brackets are unlikely to change prior to 2025, no one know can predict the future, especially with future elections.
+In addition, while the federal estate tax brackets are unlikely to change prior to 2025, no one know can predict the future, especially with changes to legislation.

 Historically, it’s probably important to note that estate taxes were documented in most of our country’s history as well as in Ancient Egypt, Rome, and throughout Feudal Europe.
 With that being said; we don’t expect that estate taxes will ever be eliminated, even if they are reduced for a few years by our current legislation.

 How to Avoid or Reduce Estate Taxes

 Most tax attorneys, financial advisors, and banks recommend avoiding estate taxes by creating an irrevocable life insurance trust or ILIT.
 An ILIT allows you to purchase life insurance, which is an asset in the eyes of the IRS, without increasing your estate tax liability.

 When you create an ILIT you separate the value of the assets your trust owns from the value of your estate.
 However, the trust be IRREVOCABLE.
 A revocable trust is easily modified, and it will be viewed as a personal asset.
 An irrevocable trust is managed by a trustee, and it cannot be modified.